private beta · waitlist open

 Get on the list.

 We're inviting waitlist signups into a private beta as the build catches up to the prototype.
-If you've felt any of the above, you're a useful person to have in the first cohort.
+If you've felt any of the above, you're exactly who we're building this for.

 One email when there's something to show.
 Then nothing until we have actual users to talk about.